packetcatcha-blip/icy-flower-c586/sellersco-worker/BUILD-ROADMAP.md

 3. **Copy this prompt**:

 ```
-Create a Nexum Ultimate Sales Portal module for a Cloudflare Worker.
+Create an Ultimate Sales Portal module for a Cloudflare Worker.

 CRITICAL REQUIREMENTS:
 1. Email/password + TOTP MFA login (use Speakeasy npm package)